 Wheelock has an extensive background in market intelligence focused on emerging technologies.
-Most recently, he was founder and president of Pike Research, a leading market intelligence firm focused on the global clean technology industry, which was acquired by Navigant Consulting, after which Wheelock led the rebranded Navigant Research business as its managing director.
+Previously, he was founder and president of Pike Research, a leading market intelligence firm focused on the global clean technology industry, which was acquired by Navigant Consulting, after which Wheelock led the rebranded Navigant Research business as its managing director.
 In this role, he managed all aspects of company operations, including research, sales, marketing, finance, and operations.
 Prior to forming Pike Research, Wheelock was chief research officer at ABI Research, vice president at the NPD Group, and research director at In-Stat.
 Previous positions also include senior product management and strategic marketing roles at Qwest Communications and Verizon Communications, as well as prior experience in management consulting and private investment banking.
 Wheelock holds an MBA from the University of Dallas and a BA from Washington & Lee University.

 Aditya Kaul is a research director at Tractica, with a primary focus on artificial intelligence and robotics.
 He also covers blockchain and wearables as part of his research.
 Kaul has more than 12 years of experience in technology market research and consulting.
 He is based in London.